bolderbrush10/SearchlightAssault/programmer-notes.md

   (or like, 2x as far as the active sight range)

 - Gives radar-like map "remote vision" on targeted area
+- Prototypes/ArtilleryProjectile has one mandatory flag: reveal map So maybe that'd be useful

 - Very high power cost
   (Maybe like 10x solar panels' worth per?